dboikliev/LinqTS/README.md

 An api for lazy querying of iterables, implemented in TypeScript and inspired by .NET's LINQ methods.

+## Motivation:

+Implementing a lazy API similar to .NET's LINQ methods by using iterators.

 ## Supported operations:
 1. [where](#where)
 1. [select](#select)